 If you are aged 18 or over you may be interested in The Network.
 The Network is held each year alongside the TV Festival in Edinburgh.
 If selected you would attend for four free days of masterclasses and workshops which will provide you with the skills, knowledge and contacts to start a career in TV.
 You can usually apply from January to April.

 Trainee Finder is ScreenSkills flagship new entrant programme which offers paid work placements across a range of roles in film and TV.
-Applications are currently closed for the 2024-25 programme.
 Recruitment will usually begin around September of the year before placement.
 Find out more and apply online by visiting the Film Trainee Finder website.

 Courtesy of ScreenSkills